(2600 words)

 The man’s role is to lead and love his wife; the woman role is to know how to be led, to accept her husband’s leadership.
 Manoah does not know how to respect and trust the wife he had been given and this is his weakness, yet he is a man of faith and knows how to pray and know how to fulfill his other duties towards his wife, and this is his strength.
 He arrives at the field where the angel is waiting, following his wife, and addresses the angel approximately with these words: ‘Are you the one who has spoken to the woman before?’
 ‘Yes’ replies the angel.
 ‘Ok then, now you can give me your message.
 What did you want to say?’
 The angel replies succinctly that they will have a child, and also reiterates the prohibition on drinking wine, but does not repeat all the details he gave the woman, only reiterating: “what I have ordered the woman you shall keep.”

 Here again, the woman is revealed to be a true woman of valor, with very healthy common-sense.
-She explains to her husband that they cannot die, for if the angel wanted them dead, He would not have answered the offering they had made, and He would not tell them they will have a son.
+She is suggesting to her husband that they cannot die, for if the angel wanted them to die, He would not have answered the offering they had made, and He would not tell them that they will have a son.
 A dead couple cannot bring children, isn’t it?

 If so, is the God of Israel is a chauvinist as some people think?
 That’s not what the Bible shows.
 God often chooses the weaker one and the one traditionally considered less valuable.
 He chooses Abel rather than the elder Cain, and then Isaac and Jacob, who are not the eldest.
 He chose David, the smallest and least impressive of all his brothers.
 Also, although in the ancient world women were considered less valuable he chose quite a few women to fill key roles, giving his word to women as in this case.

 The second couple I would like to share their story is Elkanah and Hannah, parents of the prophet Samuel.
-Their story has a similar background to the story of Manoah and his wife, they are also very closely following in terms of the order of the Bible’s text.
+Their story has a similar background to the story of Manoah and his wife, they are also very closely following in the order of the Bible’s text.
 Still, Elkanah and Hannah’s reaction to the events is different and their relationship is different.
-In order not to be too long I’ll bring their story soon, in a separate post.
+In order not to be too long I’ll bring their story in a separate post (here).

 One Response